 Number 2.
 Tree trunk plus paint pen.
 Another craft from another caroling party.
 I hand sawed slices of Christmas tree trunk (about 1/4" thick), sanded and finished them then the kidlets at the party drew on them.
 Allie did this one, it's a kid's version of the nativity.
 Priceless.

-the ornament box and found it's way onto the tree.
+Number 1.
+"Baby's first" life jacket.
+Don't ask me where this came from because I have no idea.
+It snuck into the ornament box and found it's way onto the tree.
 As a kid I'd hang anything I could find on our tree.
 This is one of those.
 I love it.

 2. Favorite tradition: